-Try avoiding plastic and aluminum foils.
+Try avoiding aluminum foil and plastic wrap.
 Those are disposable and you won’t even be able to recycle them.

 On the other hand, glass is an amazing material to store your food and make it last longer since it is air-tight.

 You can put anything in a glass jar or a glass container, like your leftovers or half-eaten fruits.